gstylianou8/chrome-quic-log-parser/README.md

 Run `node test ` to see the data parsed from the log.

 ## Changes - QUIC compatibility
-Generates an HTML table representing the parsed log data.
+Generates two HTML tables representing the parsed log data.
-It is important to note that the first column of the table can be either a stream Id or a packet number, according to the tag.
+It is important to note that the first table represents the stream Ids and the second table represents the packet numbers.
 Stream id is specified by the QUIC_SESSION_STREAM_FRAME_SENT, the QUIC_SESSION_STREAM_FRAME_RECEIVED, the QUIC_HTTP_STREAM_SEND_REQUEST_HEADERS and the QUIC_SESSION_RST_STREAM_FRAME_SENT tags.
 A packet number is specified by the remaining tags.
 The QUIC_SESSION_ACK_FRAME_RECEIVED and the QUIC_SESSION_ACK_FRAME_SENT tags represent the largest observed packet number.

 The changes from the original repo are: